 Number 1.
 The Basics still Serve as the Foundation

 When you are in the manufacturing environment, the cornerstone of the project remains lays the foundation for its success.
-To give you an example, choosing the best team, committing time to planning stage, gain devotion and understand that following your plan is crucial for success.
+To give you an example, choosing the best team, committing time to the planning stage, gain devotion and understand that following your plan is crucial for success.

 Number 2.
 Efficiency and Fast Reaction Time

 Manufacturers actually feel pressure in making progress rapidly.
-Bottom line here is, Speed is KING!
+The bottom line here is, Speed is KING!
 If you would be capable of delivering a day faster than your competition, then you will likely have the upper hand.
 Needless to say, keeping the basics intact in the entire operation is imperative.
 Therefore, making shortcuts are never an option.